blab/zika-usvi/data/predictors/README.md

 ### Possible other predictors
 * Country population size that is native-born or foreign-born (available from UNdata) as a possible measure of population-level migrancy?
+* Annual mean temperature/precipitation?
+(Concerned that this might be too heterogeneous within countries when countries are large.)